Close Menu

 • Emily Blunt is the primary lead of the film and starts as a Kansas City weather forecaster.
 However, it is speculated that she will become a scientist or official, which is at the heart of the event.
 She starts out introducing the weather and then starts speaking a guttural alien language.

-• Eve Hewson portrays a key figure who likely navigates the social or political fallout of the “disclosure.”p
+• Eve Hewson portrays a key figure who likely navigates the social or political fallout of the “disclosure.”
+She has a close relationship with Kellner, and he reveals several secrets to her.

 • Colin Firth plays a sophisticated, high-ranking operative or diplomat managing the global crisis.
 He manages a room with dozens of screens.
 At one point in the trailer, he’s strapped into a machine.